turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/7-stake-vision.md

 ## What's Next

 The game plan remains the same.
 As new NEAR standards are released, I plan to document them and provide reference implementations as tutorials.
-The rest of the time will be spend focused on the core mission, which is to build the [STAKE Token][2] with the community and bring it to market.
+The rest of the time will be focused on the core mission, which is to build the [STAKE Token][2] with the community and bring it to market.

 ![](../../../../.gitbook/assets/oysterpack-team-holding-hands.jpeg)